-We spoke with two people who used the service.
-Both people we spoke with required one to one staff support at certain periods of the day because of their complex needs.
 People's ability to communicate was limited, so we were unable to talk with everyone.
 One person was able to use sign language with staff support.
-We observed people, care and support in communal areas throughout our visit and to help us to understand the experiences people had.
+We observed people, care and support in communal areas throughout our visit to help us to understand the experiences people had.
 We used our Short Observational Framework for Inspection (SOFI).
 SOFI is a specific way of observing care to help us understand the experience of people who could not talk with us.

-We spoke with four support workers, the registered manager and the visiting area manager.
-We also requested information via email from healthcare professionals involved in the service.
-These included professionals from the community mental health team, care managers, continuing healthcare professionals,

-NHS and the GP.
+We spoke with one support worker, one senior support worker and the registered manager.
+We also requested information from healthcare professionals involved in the service.
+These included professionals from the community mental health team, care managers, continuing healthcare professionals, NHS and the GP.